stuebersystems/doc.sherlock.en/README.md

 ##  Using MkDocs

-You have installed Python and the MkDocs package, cloned the repository or downloaded it as a Zip Archive.
+You have installed Python and MkDocs, cloned the repository or downloaded it as a Zip Archive.
 Now you can generate the documentation locally on your computer:

 1. Start the command prompt and change to the directory `c:\docs\sherlock`.